mcharouk/aws/DiscoveryDays/Generative AI Essentials for Technical and Business Decision Makers.md

 * It's about having a vision of how GenAI will impact the business
   * who are the stakeholders involved ?
   * What are desired outcomes ?
+  * What are the use cases ?
+    * customer success stories, news
+    * search for pain points for your employees and search when GenAI can help (Working Backwards)
   * what KPIs
     * Cost Reduction
     * utilization de l'IA / Satisfaction